Applicability of the Student Rules, policies and procedures

 (3) Students who do not pass units to a value of at least half the total points value of units for which they are enrolled and who fail a Professional Practice unit are assigned the progress status of 'Excluded' and are 'Excluded' from further study in the course.

 11. A student who does not make satisfactory progress in terms of Rule 9 is assigned the progress status of 'On Probation', unless they have been assigned a progress status of 'Suspended' or 'Excluded' for failure to meet other satisfactory progress requirements in Rule 8.

 Credit for previously completed work

-13.(1) The Faculty may grant credit for units in the Master of Teaching with Early Childhood specialisation course, the Master of Teaching with Primary specialisation course or the Master of Teaching with Secondary specilisation course, excluding the Professional Practice units3, up to a value of 24 points on the basis of previously completed units of study.
+13.(1) The Faculty may grant credit for units in the Master of Teaching with Early Childhood specialisation course or the Master of Teaching with Primary specialisation course, excluding the Professional Practice units*, up to a value of 24 points on the basis of previously completed units of study.

 Failure to pass a Professional Practice unit

 (3) If the Faculty permits a student to repeat a Professional Practice unit, it will determine whether the unit is to be repeated in the same or a subsequent year taking into consideration the student's overall performance in the course concerned.

 15.(1) All students are required to pass a test of Teacher English Language Competency Skills, to demonstrate literacy skills within the top 30 per cent of the population, as required for professional registration.

 16.(1) If a student does not pass the literacy testing and/or an assessment item in any of their enrolled core units, or are not meeting the necessary level of professional conduct, the student is required to attend an interview to review their readiness to go on a professional placement.
 If they are considered not ready to attempt a placement, they are withdrawn from the practicum unit with the expectation of re-enrolling and completing it in a later teaching period.